lisawink/UTPM/README.md

 The UTPM should be compatible with Windows, Mac, and Linux operating systems.
 The UTPM has been tested on *Windows 11* and *macOS Mojave (10.14.1)*.

+### Prerequisites
+To work with everything in this repository, you'll need [Python](https://www.python.org/) 3.0 or higher installed

 ### Python Dependencies
-The UTPM mainly depends on the Python scientific stack.
+The UTPM depends mainly on the Python scientific stack and the following packages:

 ```
 numpy